cognitive-catalyst/document-segmenter/README.md

 Pass 2 determines than no more divisions are needed.
 Note that if paragraph 3 had been any smaller no slices would have been made.

-##Experimental
-This project is evolving very quickly.
-I am limited by the styles of xml files which are available to me.
-If you find any for which this program does not work please send them to the email below.

 ##Maintainer
 Andrew Ayres, afayres@us.ibm.com